10 Website Design Tips

 Complex navigation is confusing and makes it difficult for the user to find the content they are looking for.
 If navigation is difficult for the user, it’s also difficult for the search engines.
 If breadcrumbs are necessary in order for users to have a friendly experience on your site, you’ve built navigation that is too complicated, and you have an ineffective architecture for your site.

 9. Don’t Build More Pages Than You Need

 For example: Don’t create an “About Us” page with just four lines of copy and links to other pages such as Leadership, Mission, Vision when all of that information could have easily been included in the “About Us” content.
 Fewer pages with more content is also better for search engines.

 Search engines ideally want at least 400 words per page.
 So draw the search engines to one effectively built page, instead of trying to get the search engines and the user to six ineffectively built pages.
 Extra pages also make it difficult to build your site into a responsive website.

 10. Don’t Overly Self-Promote

 Overwhelmed by these 10 website design tips?
 You’re in luck.
-Frozen Fire specializes in building search engine optimized, responsive, easy to navigate, beautiful websites.
+Frozen Fire specializes in building search engine optimized, responsive, easy to navigate and beautiful websites.
 Contact us today to get started building or rebuilding your website.

-Frozen Fire is a Dallas internet marketing and video production company that helps companies harness the most powerful aspect of modern marketing—the internet—to engage customers in memorable and meaningful ways.
+Frozen Fire is a Dallas internet marketing and video production company that helps companies harness the digital world to engage customers in memorable and meaningful ways.
 Ways that ignite sales and business growth.
 Contact us to learn how we can help your business.